FuryUnderverse/Enigma/docs/chain/bonding-curve.md

 ## bNOM to NOM Distribution

-The Onomy Protocol token, _**NOM**_, is primarily distributed through a bonding curve contract deployed on the Ethereum Network that issues wrapped tokens (_**bNOM**_) that will be exchanged 1:1 with _NOM_ on the Onomy Network. _NOM_ is the functional utility token of the Onomy Network.
-An interface will be provided for this exchange, commonly referenced as "bridging" _bNOM_ tokens from Ethereum and into the Onomy ecosystem for _NOM_.
-When bridged, _bNOM_ is burned from the bonding curve, setting a new floor price of the bonding curve, and a proportionate supply is issued on the Onomy Network.
+The Enigma Protocol token, _**NOM**_, is primarily distributed through a bonding curve contract deployed on the Ethereum Network that issues wrapped tokens (_**bNOM**_) that will be exchanged 1:1 with _NOM_ on the Enigma Network. _NOM_ is the functional utility token of the Enigma Network.
+An interface will be provided for this exchange, commonly referenced as "bridging" _bNOM_ tokens from Ethereum and into the Enigma ecosystem for _NOM_.
+When bridged, _bNOM_ is burned from the bonding curve, setting a new floor price of the bonding curve, and a proportionate supply is issued on the Enigma Network.

 The following is the equation governing the bonding curve: